 Wilfred George Frederick Praeger was initiated into the Order of the Golden Dawn at its Isis-Urania temple in London on 28 May 1892, taking the Latin motto ‘Perficit qui mavult’.
 There was some confusion in 1894 as to whether he’d resigned; but he hadn’t and in fact he was initiated into the GD’s inner, 2nd Order on 3 March 1897.

-R A Gilbert believes that Lilian Grace Mary Blyth was initiated into the Order of the Golden Dawn at its Horus temple in Bradford in 1893; though as the Bradford records have been lost, he couldn’t be sure.
-Later, she was a member of the Isis-Urania temple in London, where she used the motto ‘Deo volante’.
+R A Gilbert believed that Lilian Grace Mary Blyth was initiated into the Order of the Golden Dawn at its Horus temple in Bradford in 1893; though as the Bradford records have been lost, he couldn’t be sure.
+Later, Lilian was a member of the Isis-Urania temple in London, where she used the motto ‘Deo volante’.
 It was in London that she was initiated into the 2nd Order, on 6 April 1897; though she was excused the yearly subscription on grounds of poverty (the GD hierarchy was very generous about this sort of thing, with a member they thought was good).

 Wilfred Praeger and Lilian Blyth were married in 1898.
 They may be one of several couples who married after first meeting at the Golden Dawn; but I think they might have known each other before they were initiated, because of this man - a third person in their marriage, you could say he was - William John Manners Tollemache (1859-1935), 9th Earl of Dysart.

 I’m going to start this Blyth-Praeger biography with the Earl, a generous benefactor of both the Blyth and the Praeger families.